 The Pros of Laminate Countertops

 Laminate countertops are budget-friendly.
 So if you are on a budget but still want to remodel the kitchen, they will untie your hands.
 Some slabs are very cheap while most of them range from around $25 to $40.
-Now, if you compare the prices of granite countertops or concrete countertops, you will see that laminate slabs are the most inexpensive material in the countertop family.
+Now, if you compare the prices of concrete, marble and granite countertops, you will see that laminate slabs are the most inexpensive material in the countertop family.

 - Cost considerations: there are low and high quality laminate countertops.
 Naturally, high-end products are more expensive but not expensive enough to throw you out of your budget.
 What defines high and low quality laminates?
 For starters, the substrate.
 Although MDF is durable, it’s also more susceptible to moisture.
 That’s why most kitchen laminate countertops are made of Kraft paper.
 And then, the quality is defined by the surface.
 High-end laminate countertops provide luster and come out in more patterns and colors.